Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 <p style="text-align: center; font-style: italic;"> Plot of SLC's Median AQI per year from 1980 to 2018. </p>

 The reference line is drawn at AQI=50.
-An AQI below 50 signifies "Good" air quality, while an AQI between 50 and 100 signifies "Moderate" air quality.
+You might recall, an AQI below 50 signifies "Good" air quality, while an AQI between 50 and 100 signifies "Moderate" air quality.
 Which pollutants are contributing to the recent increase in median AQI?

 ```python